asdstory/Single_Particle_Analysis/PnuC_0NR_C8_20200107Krios.md

 ## Running

-Number of MPI procs: 1
+Number of MPI procs: 1 #Here training mode, you can only use 1 MPI, but may use multi threads to speed up

-Number of threads: 1
+Number of threads: 16

 Submit to queue?
 No